nowitsabby/dark-rpg-nextjs/assets/srd/core/tests.md

 ### Determine Value

 The GM selects either the characteristic or skill \(a characteristic modified by training\) most appropriate for the task\.
-The player then references his character sheet and obtains the value associated with that skill or characteristic\.
+The player then references her character sheet and obtains the value associated with that skill or characteristic\.
 This value will be a number between 1 and 100\.

 ### Apply Modifiers